 Protection from Effects of Air Pollution

-A small study by scientists at the U.S Environmental Protection Agency (EPA) in middle-aged people found that fish oil supplementation protected against adverse cardiac and lipid effects associated with air pollution exposure (Tong, Env Health Perp 2012).
+A small study by scientists at the U.S. Environmental Protection Agency (EPA) in middle-aged people found that fish oil supplementation protected against adverse cardiac and lipid effects associated with air pollution exposure (Tong, Env Health Perp 2012).
 Participants in the study were given daily capsules of fish oil (3 grams, providing 1230 mg EPA and 822 mg DHA) or olive oil for four weeks and then exposed to air containing particles for two hours.
-This caused the group talking olive oil to experience undesirable changes in blood lipids (increased LDL and triglyceride levels), but this did not occur in the fish oil group.
+This caused the group taking olive oil to experience undesirable changes in blood lipids (increased LDL and triglyceride levels), but this did not occur in the fish oil group.
 The fish oil group also experienced less negative effects on heart functioning than the olive oil group.

-Other proposed uses of fish oils with some support include asthma, Raynaud's phenomenon (abnormal sensitivity of hands and feet to cold), chronic fatigue syndrome, cystic fibrosis, and osteoporosis.
+Other proposed uses of fish oils with some support include Raynaud's phenomenon (abnormal sensitivity of hands and feet to cold), chronic fatigue syndrome, cystic fibrosis, and osteoporosis.

 For information on dosages see What to Consider When Using.

-Quality Concerns and What CL Tested for:
+Quality Concerns and What CL Tested For:

 Contamination has also been an issue, because fish can accumulate toxins such as mercury, dioxins, and polychlorinated biphenyls (PCBs).
 Mercury can damage the nervous system -- particularly in a fetus.
 Dioxins and PCBs may be carcinogenic at low levels of exposure over time and may have other deleterious effects.

-While you can sometimes determine this yourself if you take fish oil directly as a liquid, it can be masked by added flavors and not readily detected if you use a softgel and other encapsulated product.
-There may be safety considerations with rancid fish oils due to a variety of compounds produced, some of which are odorless, such as peroxides.
-A study commissioned by the government of Norway (where fish oil supplement use is extremely high) concluded there would be some health concern related to the regular consumption of oxidized (rancid) fish/marine oils, particularly in regards to the gastrointestinal tract, but there is not enough data to determine the risk (The Norwegian Scientific Committee for Food Safety, 2011).
+While you can sometimes tell that a fish oil is rancid when you take it directly as a liquid, this can be masked by added flavors and not readily detected if you use a softgel and other encapsulated product.
+There may be safety considerations with oxidized fish oils due to a variety of compounds produced, some of which are odorless, such as peroxides.
+A study commissioned by the government of Norway (where fish oil supplement use is extremely high) concluded there would be some health concern related to the regular consumption of oxidized fish/marine oils, particularly in regards to the gastrointestinal tract, but there is not enough data to determine the risk (The Norwegian Scientific Committee for Food Safety, 2011).
 The study explained that the amount of spoilage and contamination in a supplement depends on the raw materials and processes of extraction, refining, concentration, encapsulation, storage and transportation.
 However, it saw no significant risk of contamination by microorganisms, proteins, lysophospholipids, cholesterol, and trans-fats.
 (ConsumerLab.com's tests of fish oil also indicate only insignificant amounts (less than 1%) of trans-fats, meaning that a capsule with 1,000 mg of fish oil contains less than 10 mg, or 0.01 grams, of trans-fat.)

 Capsules that are enteric-coated and are expected to release the oil after the stomach to theoretically reduce fishy aftertaste or burp.
 If they release too soon they lose that potential benefit.
 If they release too late, the oil may not get absorbed.
 ConsumerLab.com tested enteric-coated fish oil products according to the specifications set forth by the United States Pharmacopeia (USP).